SpaceXpanse/Hackathons/Enter-the-SpaceXpanse-Multiverse/README.md

 3. Code of Conduct: See [Code of Conduct](CODE-OF-CONDUCT.md).

-4. Intellectual Property: The source code is licensed under the MIT license /except for XSound module of SpaceXpanse Metaverse Simulator/, so the licensing of the hackathon's artifacts /output/ has to be the same.
+4. Intellectual Property: The source code is licensed under the MIT license /except for the XSound module of SpaceXpanse Metaverse Simulator/, so the licensing of the hackathon's artifacts /output/ has to be the same.

 5. Eligibility:
    - A valid GitHub registration.
    - The project has to be added in **Showcases** category of this repository's [Disscusions](https://github.com/SpaceXpanse/Hackathon-starter-kit/discussions/categories/showcases) with at least a shortname and a description of the idea and its purpose.
 Then a branch will be created from this one with the given shortname.
    - The actual contribution to this hackathon will follow the GitHub's [fork-and-pull-model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model).
 The participants have to commit their changes to the branch, corresponding with their project's shortname.
    - The source code has to be able to be compiled into an output by using [GitHub Actions](https://github.com/features/actions).
 You can use the code from the ROD core wallet as [working example](https://github.com/SpaceXpanse/rod-core-wallet/blob/0.6.8/.github/workflows/build-ubuntu20-macos11.yml).
-This will reassure everyone that there's no faulty or mischeavous code in the output.
+This will reassure everyone that there's no faulty or malicious code in the output.
    - The source code has to be licensed under the MIT license.
    - There's no specific skill sets required to participate but some knowledge of [SpaceXpanse Metaverse Simulator](https://github.com/SpaceXpanse/Metaverse) /derived from Orbiter Sim/ and [libspex](https://github.com/SpaceXpanse/libspex) /derived from libxayagame/ will be usefull.

-7. Project Scope: To make a working MVP/prototype/ of a dApp using the SpaceXpanse Multiverse platform by a set of given tools.
+7. Project Scope: To make a working MVP/prototype/ of a dApp using the SpaceXpanse Multiverse platform with a set of given tools.
    Examples:
    - Simple decentralized chat program.
    - Simple NFT creation program.